RemoteTechnologiesGroup/RemoteTech/guide/index.md

 **Transmission Properties**
 Maximum Range: 60,000,000 km
-Cone Angle: 0.04&deg;
+Cone Diameter: 0.04&deg;
 Cone covers Kerbin at: 1,700,000 km
-Cone covers kerbostationary orbit at: 9,900,000 km
+Cone covers kerbosynchronous orbit at: 9,900,000 km
 Reach: Dres (all times), Jool (same side of sun only), Eeloo (periapsis and same side of sun only)

 **Atmosphere Performance**